 Health Monitoring and Management

 - Monitoring your health to ensure that you are aware of any infectious diseases you may have.
+Stay at home if you feel unwell.

-- Seeking advice from a qualified medical professional on the best strategies for minimising exposure for others to any infectious disease
+- Seeking advice from a qualified medical professional on the best strategies for minimising exposure for others to any infectious disease.

 - Informing support workers of any infectious diseases and training them in strategies to minimise exposure.
 This may include: